 Classified students who wish to change their major should consult with their counselor or faculty advisor before completing a Change of Major Request Form.
 A change of major may impact:

-- financial aid
+- · financial aid

 - · graduation date

-- veteran's benefits, and
+- · veteran's benefits, and

-- graduation requirements.
+- · graduation requirements.

-Veterans must notify their VA counselor prior to changing their major.
-This form is available in the A&R/WHSS Office.
+Veterans must notify the Registrar prior to changing their major.
+This form is available in the R/WHSS Office.

 Time Limits on Credits Earned